Welcome to the Roberts Group!

 M. S. Azzaro, M. C. Babin, S. K. Stauffer, G. Henkelman, & S. T. Roberts, "Can Exciton-delocalizing Ligands Facilitate Hot Hole Transfer from Semiconductor Nanocrystals?"
 J. Phys.
 Chem.
 C. 120(49), 28224-34, (2016).

-Exploring Near-Infrared Plasmonic Nanocrystals for Optoelectronics and Catalysis
+Exploring Near-Infrared Plasmonic Nanocrystals for Optoelectronics and Reconfigurable Structures

 M. A. Blemker, S. L. Gibbs, E. K. Raulerson, D. J. Milliron, & S. T. Roberts, “Modulation of the Visible Absorption and Reflection Profiles of ITO Nanocrystal Thin Films by Plasmon Excitation” ACS Photonics.
 7(5), 1188-96, (2020).